upday/upday.github.io/_posts/blog/2016-05-03-droidcon_zagreb.md

 One of the most popular topics in this year’s Droidcon Zagreb was RxJava.
 The talks targeted different levels of RxJava and showed how to use it also in combination with patterns such as Model-View-Presenter or Model-View-ViewModel, and libraries like Dagger 2.
 Other interesting presentations covered topics like <a href="http://www.slideshare.net/AnaBaotic/safety-first-best-practices-in-app-security">security</a>, basic elements that should be dealt with when <a href="http://www.slideshare.net/dpreussler/all-around-the-world-localization-and-internationalization-on-android-droidcon-zagreb">supporting multiple languages</a>
 and building a translation pipeline.
-Development flow was also discussed from different angles: from tools, to <a href="https://speakerdeck.com/reisub/continuous-integration-and-deployment-on-android-plus-some-sweets">continuous integration</a> and best development practices.
+Development flow was discussed from different angles: from tools, to <a href="https://speakerdeck.com/reisub/continuous-integration-and-deployment-on-android-plus-some-sweets">continuous integration</a> and best development practices.

-It was wonderful representing upday as a speaker and being able to share the main concepts that drive the development of our app: <a href=" http://www.slideshare.net/FlorinaMuntenescu/mvvm-and-rxjava-the-perfect-mix-61526418">the Model-View-ViewModel pattern and RxJava</a>.
+It was wonderful representing upday as a speaker and being able to share the main patterns that drive the development of our app: <a href=" http://www.slideshare.net/FlorinaMuntenescu/mvvm-and-rxjava-the-perfect-mix-61526418">the Model-View-ViewModel pattern and RxJava</a>.

 ## Summary